khaors/geocompr/main.md

 People are fundamental to location analysis, in particular where they are likely to spend their time and other resources.
 Interestingly, ecological concepts and models are quite similar to those used for store location analysis.
-Animals and plants can best meet their needs in certain 'optimal' locations, based on variables that change over space [@muenchow_review_2017]<!--and chapter xx-->.
+Animals and plants can best meet their needs in certain 'optimal' locations, based on variables that change over space (@muenchow_review_2018; see also chapter \@ref(eco)) .
 This is one of the great strength of geocomputation and GIScience in general.
 Concepts and methods are transferable to other fields.
 <!-- add reference!! -->